IOI Corporation Bhd

 28. Names and locations of all third-party supplying mills?

-The company publishes a list of mills that state the mill name, parent company name, country, longitude, latitude, and source.
+The company publishes a full list of supplying mills that state the mill name, parent company name, country, longitude, latitude, and sourcing category.
+Data as of 2023.

 -